khyong/khyong.github.io/_posts/2199-01-01-future-post.md

   - category2
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+This post will be uploaded.